bill-bateman/GMD2017/README.md

 RUNNING THE GAME-
 Double-click and chose a resolution!
 Any resolution will work.
 1280x600 works well for the UI components.
+NOTE: This github repo does not include an executable, just the Unity project.

 CONTROLS-
 Keyboard controls - WASD for movement, arrow keys for camera, spacebar for jumping, b for interacting, enter to pause